 However, if you choose to be sexually active, do so responsibly and within a healthy, loving relationship.
-For young women, you have a right to be on regular birth control like the pill or patch if you want to be, but you are not required to be on regular birth control.
+For young women, you have a right to be on birth control like the pill or patch if you want to be, but you are not required to be on birth control.
 Both young men and young women who choose to be sexually active need to protect themselves and their partners from sexually transmitted infections (STIs) and pregnancy each time they are sexually active by using condoms.

-Talk to your FSW caseworker, foster parent, or placement provider about questions you may have about safe sex.
+Talk to your caseworker, resource parent, other placement provider, or health care provider about questions you may have about safe sex.
 Your local Health Department is another great place to get quality information about and services related to health needs.

 What else do I need to know?

 Credit Reports